 My wife, Anna, is an ophthalmologist.
 Between March, 2015 and July 2016 we spent a month in Pondicherry (or Puducherry, among other variations), India, three months in Bonn, Germany and 12 months in New York before returning to Singapore, all for training and work placements for her.

 The original concept behind starting this blog was to accompany Anna to the hospital and create a guide from first-hand experience for doctors in Singapore who do a lot of mission work and were considering going overseas to partake in training, but weren’t sure what they were getting themselves into.
-I will do my best to keep up my end of the deal and even continue writing now that we’re back in Singapore, but there is one problem; I have a pretty severe phobia of anything medical.
+I did my best to keep up my end of the deal and have even continued writing now that we’re back in Singapore, but there is one problem; I have a pretty severe phobia of anything medical.
 The other reason I wanted to write this is that I suffer from epilepsy and have a terrible memory, therefore I figured this would be a great way to help me remember this trip.

 By the way, you’re going to have to bear with me, I’m teaching myself this blogging deal from scratch.